awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

     information about our skill level until we think it will be favorable.

+In short, dive into the deep end early and test yourself early because struggle is where progress happens the fastest.
+You are never fully ready or qualified for the situation, just try and celebrate a FAIL (first attempt at learning).

 ## Feedback

 Best quote in the entire book: